What's On in Tokyo & Kyoto: A Select Guide to Tokyo Events and Kyoto Events

 Yayoi Kusama Museum

-The introductory exhibition for this just-opened museum for the grandmother of Japanese pop-art: Kusama Yayoi (b.1929).
+The second exhibition for this recently opened museum for the grandmother of Japanese pop-art: Kusama Yayoi (b.1929).

 In Bentencho, Shinjuku.